lambdaclass/mina_bridge/README.md

 The proof __Pi__ is divided into 2 parts, one corresponding to group operations __G__, and it exposes, as a public input to the circuit, the part of the proof that is necessary to execute __Vf__.

+---

+# Consensus

+Mina employs [Ouroboros Samasika](https://eprint.iacr.org/2020/352.pdf) as its consensus mechanism, which will be subsequently denoted as Samasika.
+Three essential commitments provided include:
+- High decentralization - Self-bootstrap, uncapped participation and dynamic availability
+- Succinctness - Constant-time synchronization with full-validation and high interoperability
+- Universal composability - Proven security for interacting with other protocols, no slashing required

+Joseph Bonneau, Izaak Meckler, Vanishree Rao, and Evan Shapiro collaborated to create Samasika, establishing it as the initial succinct blockchain consensus algorithm.
+The complexity of fully verifying the entire blockchain is independent of chain length.
+Samasika takes its name from the Sanskrit term, meaning small or succinct.

+### Chain selection rules

+Samasika uses two consensus rules: one for _short-range forks_ and one for _long-range forks_.

+#### Short-range fork rule
+This rule is triggered whenever the fork is such that the adversary has not yet had the opportunity to mutate the block density distribution.
+A fork is considered short-range if it took place within the last **m** blocks.
+The straightforward implementation of this rule involves consistently storing the most recent **m** blocks.
+Yet, in the context of a succinct blockchain, this is considered not desirable.
+Mina Samasika follows a methodology that necessitates information about only two blocks, the concept involves a decentralized checkpointing algorithm.

+#### Long-range fork rule

+When a malicious actor generates an long-range fork, it gradually distorts the leader selection distribution, resulting in a longer adversarial chain.
+At the start, the dishonest chain will have a reduced density, but eventually, the adversary will work to elevate it.
+Therefore, the only factor we can depend on is the variation in density in the initial slots after the fork, which is known as the _critical window_.
+The reasoning is that the critical window of the honest chain is very likely to have a higher density because this chain has the most stake

+#### Decentralized checkpointing
+Samasika employs decentralized checkpointing to discern the nature of a fork, categorizing it as either short-range or long-range.
+- **Start checkpoint** - State hash of the first block of the epoch.
+- **Lock checkpoint** - State hash of the last known block in the seed update range of an epoch (not including the current block)

+Remember, a fork is categorized as short-range if either:
+- The fork point of the candidate chains are in the same epoch.
+- The fork point is in the previous epoch with the same ``lock_checkpoint``